hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ### The Generic Module Hostname (`localterraform.com`)

-Optionally, you can use the generic hostname `localterraform.com` in module sources instead of the literal hostname of a Private Terraform Enterprise (PTFE) instance.
-When Terraform is executed on a PTFE instance, it automatically requests any `localterraform.com` modules from that instance.
+Optionally, you can use the generic hostname `localterraform.com` in module sources instead of the literal hostname of a Terraform Enterprise instance.
+When Terraform is executed on a Terraform Enterprise instance, it automatically requests any `localterraform.com` modules from that instance.

 For example: